burningion/self-driving-skate-ramp/README.md

 The pyPS4Controller library allows me to define which button presses do what.
 For now, I've got both of my electric skateboard motors hooked up via USB.
 I use the [PyVESC](https://github.com/LiamBindle/PyVESC) library to send commands, in kind of a non-deal way.
 If you look at the code, you'll see I'm doing a bunch of `time.sleep(.1)` in between sending commands.
 This should be improved with a more rigourous fix, but without the sleeps the program crashes.

+Pairing the controller with Linux over Bluetooth can be a challenge.
+The Jetson Nano has a built in bluetooth module supported by Linux, but you'll need to use the `bluetoothctl` tool to pair.
+Instructions are in the `ps4-controller.md` file.

 ## What's Next

 Given the description of the project is a self driving ramp, this isn't actually self driving.
 Ideally we'll get to a point where gestures, voice, or watch controls allow me to dictate what the ramp does, and it otherwise just follows me.